 Lemur Leaf Frog

 Nordens Ark is part of an international network of universities and organisations with the joint goal of saving the Lemur Leaf Frog.
-The project’s objective is to recreate a genetically sound, assurance population at a few selected conservation rearing centers, and later, through re-introductions, build up a viable population in the species’ natural habitat.
+In order to preserve the species ex-situ specific breeding and rearing facilities for Lemur Leaf Frogs have been created at Nordens Ark, Manchester Museum and Bristol Zoo in the UK.
 Read more about the project here.

 In collaboration with